design-first/system-designer-documentation/docs/Quick Start.md

 In this quick start, we will create a system, test it and run it client and server side.

-## What is a system ?
+## What is a system?

 With System Designer you create in fact **a system** and not an application.
-But what is a system ?
+But what is a system?

 A system:
 - is defined by a **model**,